Near-infrared spectroscopy: Theory

 Near-infrared spectroscopy is based on molecular overtone and combination vibrations.
-Such transitions are forbidden by the selection rules of quantum mechanics.
-As a result, the molar absorptivity in the near-IR region is typically quite small.
+Overtones and combinations exhibit lower intensity compared to the fundamental, as a result, the molar absorptivity in the near-IR region is typically quite small.
 (NIR absorption bands are typically 10–100 times weaker than the corresponding fundamental mid-IR absorption band.)
-One advantage is that NIR can typically penetrate much further into a sample than mid infrared radiation.
-Near-infrared spectroscopy is, therefore, not a particularly sensitive technique, but it can be very useful in probing bulk material with little or no sample preparation.
+The lower absorption allows NIR radiation to penetrate much further into a sample than mid infrared radiation.
+Near-infrared spectroscopy is, therefore, not a particularly sensitive technique, but it can be very useful in probing bulk material with little to no sample preparation.

 The molecular overtone and combination bands seen in the near-IR are typically very broad, leading to complex spectra; it can be difficult to assign specific features to specific chemical components.
 Multivariate (multiple variables) calibration techniques (e.g., principal components analysis, partial least squares, or artificial neural networks) are often employed to extract the desired chemical information.
 Careful development of a set of calibration samples and application of multivariate calibration techniques is essential for near-infrared analytical methods.